Travel n Tour

 What to eat

-Malaysia is famous for its food, with Malay, Chinese and Indian food well represented here.
+Malaysia is famous for its food, with Malay, Chinese, and Indian food well represented here.
 Malay food is the most common cuisine in Kuala Lumpur.
 The overall tone is spicy with a bit of sweetness.
 Herbs and spices are popularly used in their food.
 Alcohol, pork, and other non-halal meats are prohibited as ingredients.
 Try nasi lemak – a famous national dish made of white rice cooked in coconut milk and accompanied by “sambal,” a pepper paste mixed with salted anchovies, or “Ikan Bilis” Roti Jala – This is an entry and teatime, a type of crepe that can replace rice as a meal in Malaysian households.

 The dough is made from flour and egg with a hint of turmeric powder and butter that give it a yellow color.
 Satay – This is Malay’s version of western kebab.
 The difference between kebab and satay is that kebab is sweeter.
 It is soft, marinated meat impaled on a thin stick of coconut leaves.
 The heart can be rabbit, beef, or chicken, accompanied by peanut sauce and ketupat, rice cooked in coconut milk.